dibondar/miscellaneous/Numpy2PowerPoint.md

 2. Open a PowerPoint presentation and go to menu `Tools\Macro\Visual Basic Editor`
 3. In the newly open widow of Visual Basic Editor, right hand click on `VBAProject` and select `Insert\Module`
 4. Paste the content of the clipboard (e.g., `Ctrl + V`) to the opened tex editor
 5. Execute the macros.
 Note that you may be asked to grant an access to the temporary file specified in the argument `temp_file` of python function `get_vba_code2plot` (the default file name is `data.csv`).
-Also PowerPoint may throw an error if you want to plot to many points; in such a case, in step 3 above, call `get_vba_code2plot(x[::2], y[::2])` to slice your arrays.
+Also PowerPoint may throw an error if you want to plot too many points; in such a case, in step 3 above, call `get_vba_code2plot(x[::2], y[::2])` to slice your arrays.

 vualá